 - Write clearly and correctly, using the format(s) appropriate to the context of the media message.

-- Gather, evaluate and disseminate information in a variety of
+- Gather, evaluate and disseminate information in a variety of media environments.

 - Complete practical application of skills outside the classroom.